 The Bohemian Grove of the BI industry convenes for the fifteenth time in just three weeks.
 Naturally, you ask the obvious question: Are you serious?
 The Grove?
 A summit?

 The answer begins with a fond recollection of the Grove.
-If you’ve never attended the Bohemian Grove yourself — I haven’t, though I live in the same metropolitan area — you may know of it as that century-old, mid-July pow-wow of leaders from big-iron industry, national politics, and old-time movie-making.
+If you’ve never attended the Bohemian Grove yourself — I haven’t, though I’m sure I know someone who knows someone who’s waited on someone’s table who has — you may know of it as that century-old, mid-July pow-wow of leaders from big-iron industry, national politics, and old-time movie-making.
 Ronald Reagan slept there.

 They ate, and they told stories, and they all went back to work a little more satisfied with the world as it was.
 Or not.
 Something in the stories coming through that fine Cuban cigar smoke might have stirred their hearts.